Carpalx optimizes keyboard layouts to create ones that require less effort and significantly reduced carpal strain!

 The Workman layout incorporates advanced human factors and discusses their application to Dvorak and Colemak.

 In recent conversation with Stephen O'Connor (Sep 2011), who has analyzed the Workman layout, I've been persuaded to seriously reconsider the parameters in my effort model.
-In particular, I do not consider that the index, middle and ring fingers have different prefered motions, for a given travel distance.
+In particular, the model does not consider the possibility that the index, middle and ring fingers have different prefered motions, for a given travel distance.
 For example, most will agree that the ring finger prefers to extend for the W rather than curl to the equidistant X. On the other hand, the index finger has easier access to V than R.

 There is a lot of content here, spread across many pages.
 I suggest reading pages in the following order